joergviola/applate/docs/Query.md

 ````
 {
     with: {
-        target-field: {type: type, from: from},
-        target-field: {type: type, from: from},
+        target-field: {one: type, this: from},
-        target-field: {type: type, from: from},
+        target-field: {many: type, that: from},

         ...
     }
 }